mozilla/mysql-patcher/README.md

 })
 ```

+Note: you should require mysql yourself and pass this to `.patch()` so that we're using the version you
+want, instead of us depending on mysql ourselves.

 ## .patch(options) ##

 The options are passed straight through to MySql, so you can provide any of the following: